 In Part Two, I addressed the first of some unresolved questions that are sure to be hotly contested.
-Here is the second of the unresolved questions.

 Part Three is going to deal almost entirely with the political or legal side of the issue.
 I am saving my perspective on what I believe Christians need to consider individually in spite of whatever law is finally enacted for a following post.